bloominstituteoftechnology/React-Testing-Contact-Form/README.md

         onSubmit does not work

-  -[ ] **Part 2: Writing what to Test** 2.
+  -[x] **Part 2: Writing what to Test** 2.
 Write down on a piece of paper what you want to test.
-(This is a very important step - always plan before coding!)
+(This is a very important step - always plan before coding!)\

+    Everything I didn't expect from "Part 1".

+    Didn't Expect:
+      Inputs:
+        placeholder?
+        min and mex not appropriate
+      Validation:
+        validation checks for required but does not always check for type Submit Button:
+        onSubmit does not work

   -[ ] **Part 3: Add your first test** 3.
 Add your first test.
 This one should be a very simple test to make sure the testing setup is working.
   -[ ] **Part 4: Write sufficient amount of tests.** 4.
 Write a sufficient amount of tests to give you confidence in the project's code